spyhunter99/osmreader/README.md

 ## How long does it take to import

-Processing time on
+Processing time on :

-Android - Galaxy S5  - close to an hour
+* i7 Quadcore with SSD - 1279150ms or about 21 minutes
-i7 Quadcore with SSD - 1279150ms or about 21 minutes
+* Android - Galaxy S5  - a long long time,

 # Credits